PharosVPN — Platform Design

 │ + SQLite state + CA + embedded │

-│ beacon relay (toggleable) │
+│ relay (toggleable) │

 └───────┬──────────────────┬─────────┘

-mTLS, helm-initiated outbound │ reverse tunnel
+mTLS, coxswain-initiated outbound │ reverse tunnel

-│ │ remote beacon)
+│ │ remote relay)

 ┌─────────┼─────────┐ ▼